maerteijn/maerteijn.nl/public/content/en/projects/machine-learning-portal-for-track32.md

 #### API first

 The Portal has to communicate with several services like the training backend(s) for the models.
-The Portal itself needs to be queried as well by the machines "on the spot", so a clear and future proof communication API, defined with [OpenAPI](https://swagger.io/specification/), was the main focus from the start.
+The Portal itself needs to be queried as well by the machines "on the spot", so a clear and future-proof communication API, defined with [OpenAPI](https://swagger.io/specification/), was the main focus from the start.
 As we built the Portal with [Django](https://www.djangoproject.com/), we used [Django REST Framework](https://www.django-rest-framework.org/) as it's stable, feature complete and easy to extend.
 We also used [Flask](https://flask.palletsprojects.com/en/stable/) for the API implementation of the training backend(s): A small, simple, mature and easy to maintain web application platform and framework.

 #### Highlighted technologies
 - [Django](https://www.djangoproject.com/) with [Django REST Framework](https://www.django-rest-framework.org/) using [PostgreSQL](https://www.postgresql.org/)